The fiddle-leaf fig is the common name for Ficus Lyrata or Ficus Pandurata comes from the family Moraceae. It’s related to the rubber plant.

 You’ll also find many of these 30+ cool plants to grow indoors.

-The Fiddle leaf Fig ficus lyrata grows best when it is given plenty of space.
+The Fiddle leaf ficus bush grows best when it is given plenty of space.

-A sun-porch would provide some ideal conditions, where the plant can grow very rapidly.
+A sun-porch with good air flow would provide some ideal conditions, where the plant can grow very rapidly.
 With lots of bright light, side shoots often develop allowing the pandurata almost as wide as it is tall.

 As the plant grows, it will lose its lower leaves, which is normal.
 This leaf loss exposes the dark brown and unique trunk which has “cracks” in it.